Antonio Area Freeway System

 reported that they had uncovered a conflict of interest with the

-contractor who performed the endangered species study.
+contractor who had performed the endangered species portion of the

 Specifically, it was discovered that a TxDOT staff biologist was